martin-ueding/geo-activity-playground/docs/features/explorer-tiles.md

 ![](explorer-sluis.png)

-The colored tiles are explored, I have been there.
-The green tiles are _cluster tiles_, that means that all their four neighbor tiles are also explored.
+The filled tiles are explored, I have been there.
+The colored tiles are _cluster tiles_, that means that all their four neighbor tiles are also explored.

 You can see here how I have explored a region and ensured that it is mostly contiguous.